SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: Evaluation of SLasH-DSA

 The experiments against both deterministic and randomized signing were conducted while applying performance degradation as described in \cref{sec:performance_degradation}.
-The experiments show that the end-to-end attack is feasible after only a few hours of hammering for some parameter sets, resulting in a post-processing time for both deterministic and randomized signing of only a few seconds in many cases.
+The experiments show that the end-to-end attack is feasible after only a few hours of hammering for some parameter sets, resulting in a post-processing time for both deterministic and randomized signing of only a few minutes.
 The grafting step complexity is calculated by applying our novel, exact solution method from \cref{sec:exact_grafting_complexity}.
-For multi-shot signing, weighing grafting vs. path seeking is a promising optimization, as the cost for path seeking must be spent on each message, while grafting is only needed once.
-An example of such a case can be found in \cref{tab:det_sign_compl}: for the SHA2-192f parameter set, the grafting and seeking complexity are almost equal.
-Slightly increasing the grafting complexity might be favored compared to increasing the path seeking complexity due to the singular effort needed.
-We note that tree grafting and path seeking are stochastic processes, yielding varying attack times for parameter sets with similar theoretical attack complexities.
-For reproducibility, however, we fix the random number generators used in tree grafting and path seeking with predetermined seeds, accepting that this may lengthen or shorten attack times for specific instances.
+Weighing grafting vs. path seeking is a promising optimization for multi-shot signing, as the cost for path seeking must be spent on each message, while grafting is only needed once.

+For unsuccessful forgeries in \cref{tab:det_sign_compl,tab:rnd_sign_compl}, we identify two bottlenecks: for the SHAKE-192s (deterministic), SHA2-128f, and SHAKE-128s (randomized) parameter sets, insufficient faulted signatures were collected during the hammering campaigns, resulting in no compromised \WOTSP{} instances.
+Besides, for parameter sets with compromised \WOTSP{} instances but high grafting complexities, the offline post-processing phase is computationally infeasible on commodity hardware (e.g., $2^{85.85}$ hashes for SHAKE-128f randomized).
+However, using a more vulnerable DIMM with higher bit flip rates could improve fault collection during the online phase, potentially making attacks feasible for additional parameter sets.
+This is in contrast to Gen\^et's hardware-based approach~\cite{genetProtectingSPHINCSFault2023}, where glitch injection enables attacks in all five trials of his practical attack against the SHAKE-256s parameter set with 1024 collected signatures per trial, the attack being restricted solely by the offline post-processing.